entando/entando-docs/vuepress/docs/next/tutorials/ecr/github-actions-workflow.md

 Next, let's expand the workflow to also include the micro frontends.

-## Add a frontend job to the workflow
+## Add a Frontend Job
-We'll now add a second job to the workflow definition specifically for the micro frontends.
+We'll now add a second job to the workflow definition, specifically for the micro frontends.
 Optionally, you could also create a completely separate workflow file if you'd prefer.

 1. Add a new entry under `jobs:`, paying attention to the YAML indentation.
 ``` yaml